 In the fall of 1984, I began my freshman year at Lincoln Christian College.
 That first week I would meet 3 people – my missions/church growth professor, Ron Butler, and his two sons that were on the soccer team with me, Greg and Jeff.
 All 3 of these guys had a profound effect on me that shaped me for the rest of my life.
-Greg and Jeff would tell me endless stories about growing up in Zaire, Africa, teaching me Swahili words in case I ever found myself in Zaire, and teaching me how to live life, rather than just exist.
+Greg and Jeff would tell me endless stories about how wild it was growing up in Zaire, Africa, teaching me Swahili words in case I ever found myself in Zaire, and teaching me how to live life, rather than just exist.

 For the last 20+ years I have called Ron Butler my professor, my mentor, my soccer training coach, fellow butterfly collector, and my friend.
 On May 14th, in Cape Town, South Africa, Ron passed away and met his Savior, Jesus, face-to-face.
 Today, in Lincoln, IL, a memorial service was held to celebrate the life and ministry of Ron.
 The following is taken from the Lincoln Christian College website:

 Ron Butler was born in Peoria, Illinois, USA July 27, 1937 and died in Cape Town, May 14, 2008.
 He was married to Carolyn Black in 1959, and they are the parents of three children.

 - Suellen Butler Shay, her husband Don, and their three daughters: Charissa, Danielle, and Emily, live in Pineland, S.A.
 Suellen is an associate professor at University of Cape Town.

 - Greg Butler, his wife Linda, and their two boys: Jeffrey Scott and Michael, live in Springfield, Illinois.
 Greg is a custom builder and carpenter.